Here are several tips for making it out alive and even how to avoid being targeted for a home invasion in the first place.

 In a collapse of society, realize this -- the crooks are coming.
 Here's how to be ready before they get to your home -- and then scare them off when they do.
 Congratulations -- you just escaped with your life.

-Fortifying the door so it's not easily kicked down will buy you time, should home invaders discover the room you're hiding in with your family.
+However you do it, fortifying the door so it's not easily kicked down will buy you time, should home invaders discover the room your family is hiding in with your family.

 Warning: Many home phones operate off television or dish services nowadays; wires to these can be easily cut outside your home, which means your home phone won't work (should home invaders cut the line), and you won't be able to call police.
 So, have a secondary cell phone plugged in and charged in your safe room, as your go-to phone in a home invasion.
 Make sure that young children have your home address memorized, as they will have to provide it when calling 9-1-1 from a cell phone.

-An additional step to protect your home land-line: Install a dummy phone box outside your home with dummie wires leading from it.
-Then, use a shrub or better yet, some kind of external vent to disguise and or hide it's existence.
+An additional step to protect your home land-line: Install a dummy phone box outside your home with dummy wires leading from it.
+Then, specifically for the actual phone box, use a shrub or better yet, some kind of external vent to disguise and or hide it's existence.
 (You'll have to let the phone company technician know it's whereabouts, if the phone company is ever out for a service call, but don't explain why it's there -- what if one of the technician's colleagues is a crook after hours?
 Better safe than sorry.)

 5) Have a small hidden safe or lock-box inside your safe room, where you can keep a handgun, that you can get to quickly.
 Practice running to the room, and unlocking the safe, and retrieving the gun, and being ready to fire through the door, should the home invaders make their way into the room.
 Have a spare key hidden in the room to this lock box, or a combination lock that is easily entered.